THE IMPORTANCE OF YOGA

 🔴The path of Devotion – Bhakti Maarg

 🔵The path of Duty – Karma Maarg

-Through any of these paths the Soul can attain liberation and deliverance, after which there is bliss and only bliss.
-And so, for this peaceful and blissful state, we can choose the path of Gyaan or Knowledge, by studying the Vedas and Upanishads, listening to the wise words of the Guru and contemplating upon them.
-By doing all of this, we can remove the darkness of ignorance away and gain eternal peace and live a happy, blissful life.
+Through any of these paths, the Soul can attain liberation and deliverance, after which there is bliss and only bliss.
+And so, for this peaceful and blissful state, we can choose the path of Gyaan or Knowledge, by studying the Vedas and Upanishads, listening to the wise words of the Guru yoga, and contemplating upon them.
+By doing all of this every day, we can remove the darkness of ignorance away and gain eternal peace and live a happy, blissful life that’s the benefits.

 In the Gita, while giving the sermon to Arjuna on Gyaan Yoga (Yoga of Knowledge)

 ‘Shreyo hi Gyaanambhyaasaat’

 Meaning the practice of Gyaan or knowledge is superior, and knowledge can only be gained by those who are sincere and have gained control over their senses.

 ‘Gyaanaat Dhyaanam Vishishyate’

 Meaning greater than knowledge is Dhyaan, and this Dhyaana is the seventh limb of Ashtanga Yoga.

 In the Sutras, it is said: